 When you click ‘get search volume’ you will get analysis from Google on your list.
 Google will also tell you what a typical PPC bid is for any of your keywords.
 Keyword Planner is a PPC tool, so the analysis it gives is intended to be for paid search, not organic search.
 The paid keyword analysis tools will also give ‘quality ratings’ which are useful to know about any SEO for consultants.

-When Google does it’s analysis you can decide to cut out the low traffic keywords that won’t give you enough traffic to warrant the effort of using them.
+When Google does it’s analysis you can decide to cut out the low traffic keywords that won’t give you enough traffic to warrant the SEO effort of using them.
 Find the keywords which have decent volume and look for keywords with significant volume and competitiveness.
 You can find these by their average cost-per-click numbers from the Keyword Planner.

 Having an online presence is a necessity in this modern age.
 It doesn’t matter who your audience is, where you are located, or what you do; you will need to be online.
 This is why SEO for consultants is so essential.
 If you’re unsearchable, you might as well not exist, because your potential clients won’t be able to find you.
-By figuring out all the right keywords for your consulting agency, you’re that much closer to being boosted onto the first page of search results and seeing your business genuinely bloom.
+By figuring out all the right keywords for your SEO consulting services, you’re that much closer to being boosted onto the first page of search results and seeing your small business genuinely bloom.

 What are your favorite consulting agency keywords?